liblouis/liblouis-java/README.md

 Deploying
 --------

- * `mvn deploy -Psonatype-oss-release` will deploy to Sonatype OSS
+ * `mvn deploy -Psonatype-release` will deploy to Sonatype

 Authors
 -------